aaronsaray/aaronsaray.com/_posts/2009-11-09-twitter-live-search-updates-page.markdown

 ### Using this

 Minus a few changes to the css, this is a pretty much plug-n-play solution.
 Want to change the search term?
-Change the "var terms = []" line.
+Change the `var terms = []` line.
 Add in another element and the search will happen for both items, and append them together.
 Best of all, the load on your server is very small.